Scaranman/Portfolio-Site/content/en/project/RCF/index.md

 <h4>Revision</h4>

-A couple months into the project, RACF, notified us that visitors were not buying tickets through their website and were instead only receiving discount codes for individual participating businesses.
-As such, we had to remove the shopping cart and all of the transaction related designs.
-Thankfully, the transaction pages were not developed and design was already ahead of where we needed to be so it was not much of an issue.
+A couple of months into the project, RACF, notified us that visitors were not buying tickets through their website and were instead only receiving discount codes for individual participating businesses.
+As such, we had to remove the shopping cart and all the transaction related designs.
+Thankfully, the transaction pages were not developed and design was already ahead of where we needed to be, so it was not much of an issue.

 <h4>The Grant Portal</h4>

 <img src="/portfolio/RACF/grant.png" alt="Visitor and Admin views of the grant portal">

 For the grant portal, we needed something that would allow visitors to easily upload their documents and view their status in the review process.
-We knew that at any time RACF could stop accepting or start qualifying certain aide programs and at the same time the the government could change how one works, discontinue one, or create a new one.
+We knew that at any time RACF could stop accepting or start qualifying certain aide programs and at the same time the government could change how one works, discontinue one, or create a new one.
 At the same time however, we thought it would be helpful to have uploads categorized to make it easier for applicants and people who were going to review the documents.

-As a solution, we create the grant portal where visitors could upload their document according three catagories: local, state, and federal.
+As a solution, we create the grant portal where visitors could upload their document according three categories: local, state, and federal.
 Visitors could upload multiple documents for each category and a color-coded indicator will inform them of the review status (e.g. pending, approved, declined).

 Administrators who are going to review the documents can view the submissions by each visitor along with any information provided in their profile.